 5 Questions to Ask Before Building a New Medical Website

-1. What do I want my website to do for me?
+1. What do I want my website to do?

+Sure, your website is a digital business card.
+But it’s more than just that!
 By defining the primary purpose of your medical website, you will be able to build the essential digital assets around your concept and create a strategy to reach your practice goals.
 Do you want your website to be an appointment generator for your practice?
 Or do you want to create a community for existing patients and use it as a retention tool?
 Do you want the site to be a place for potential patients to learn about your services?
+The answers to these questions define the assets you’ll need on your website, including content about your services, conversion elements like forms and click to call buttons, and your About Us pages.

-Once you’ve defined the purpose, you can work with your medical website agency to create the tools necessary to achieve your business objectives.
+Once you’ve defined the purpose, you can work with your medical website agency to create the tools and content necessary to achieve your business objectives.

 2. Who am I building the website for?

-Once you’ve established the purpose of your site, you need to tailor the site for the people who will be visiting it.
+Once you’ve established the purpose of your site, you know what content you’ll need, but next you’ll need to tailor that content to the people who will be viewing it.
 Before you can do this, you need to define your target audience.
 Your target audience is made up of your current and prospective patients.

 3. Do I have the right people on my team?

-To design, develop and maintain a beautiful medical website, it takes a whole team of talented people.
+It takes a whole team of talented people to design, develop and maintain a beautiful medical website.
 Before hiring an agency, make sure they have assembled the right designers, developers, clinical content writers and account managers for your project.

 In addition, if you do not plan to oversee the project yourself, you should assign or entrust it to a capable person on your team.
 With the right people in place, communication should be fluid and open throughout the project.

-4. Am I committed to the the time it takes to build a website?
+4. Am I committed to the time it takes to build a website?

-Even if you only serve as a decision-maker, your time will be consumed by multiple consultations –– design preference, site consultation, content reviews, etc. Before jumping into a lengthy project, you need to examine your schedule and determine if you have time for regular meetings.
+Even if you only serve as a decision-maker, your time will be consumed by multiple consultations –– branding decisions, design preferences, site consultation, content reviews, etc. Before jumping into a lengthy project, you need to examine your schedule and determine if you have time for regular meetings.
 Be honest with yourself and don’t underestimate the amount of time that will be involved.

 5. What is my content strategy?

-You can have the most beautiful medical website on the Internet, but if it lacks quality content then your website will not compete against more robust sites.
-A content strategy is a necessary component of the medical website development process; a content strategy is the planning, creation and delivery of content.
+You can have the most beautiful medical website on the Internet, but if it lacks quality content, your website will not be able to compete against more robust sites.
+Content strategy is a necessary component of the medical website development process; content strategy is the planning, creation and delivery of content.
 While your website is being designed and structured by the development team, a clinical content writer should simultaneously craft the written copy against the overarching business objectives.

 Get free Advice delivered to your inbox.